-5. Kids don't feel guilty about treats.
-This is one of the biggest things I've noticed about a lot of little kids.
-They won't pass up a cookie or a piece of chocolate, but they also don't have to binge on it.
-And they NEVER seem to walk around 'punishing' themselves for that moment of indulgence!
-They don't feel guilty at all!
-As an adult, this is one of the biggest things I'm learning.
+5. Kids don’t feel guilty about treats.
+This is one of the biggest things I’ve noticed about a lot of little kids.
+They won’t pass up a cookie or a piece of chocolate, but they also don’t over eat them.
+And they NEVER seem to walk around ‘punishing’ themselves for that moment of indulgence!
+They don’t feel guilty at all!
+As adults, this is one of the biggest things we must learn.
 Moderation is the key when it comes to weight maintenance, and kids seem to be experts at it!

-Soooo, these are some of the healthy eating habits I've learned from children.
+Soooo, these are some of the healthy eating habits I’ve learned from children.
 Healthy kids have great habits!
-They listen to their bodies, they aren't afraid to treat themselves, and they're always active!
-I don't know about you, but these are all things that I would like to characterize the year 2014 for ME!
+They listen to their bodies, they aren’t afraid to treat themselves, and they make being active… FUN!

 How about you?
 Have you learned any ‘healthy habits’ from children?!